JeevanTavatani/Whatsaap-Component/README.md

 2. You need to configure the Metadata by providing AccountSid, Auth Token, From and To.

 3. Use the LWC component in Utility bar and LWC Notification component in Home/Record Page.

+# Disclaimer:
+Please don not use this code as it is not much secured.
+Use at your own risk.